nineties/planckforth/README.md

-# PlanckForth: Bootstrapping Forth from Handwritten Executable
+# PlanckForth: Bootstrapping Forth from Handwritten Binary

 This project aims to bootstrap a Forth interpreter from hand-written tiny ELF binary.